Innovation is our business.

 Students of information systems and analytics build tech-based solutions to address complex strategic and operational challenges for all types of organizations.
 Developing a consulting mindset and project management skills are integral parts of each degree.
 While these paths are different, both are crucial to the industry and help position you at the forefront of the workforce.

 Entrepreneurship students learn to identify and pursue new businesses opportunities

 Information Systems & Decision Sciences students apply sophisticated analytics and business intelligence tools to solve complex challenges.

 The MS Analytics prepares students to use data-driven methods to contribute to organizational effectiveness and guide decisions.
 This STEM-designated program emphasizes computer science, statistics, operations research, and quality management through classroom instruction, hands-on exercises, and team projects.

 The mark of highest achievement in entrepreneurship and information systems scholarship.
 The LSU PhD in Business Administration program within SDEIS prepares graduate students for successful careers as researchers and professors.
 Learn more about the two distinct areas for students to focus their studies.

 Researchers in entrepreneurship and information systems seek to improve the understanding of complex entrepreneurial issues and discover creative data-driven decisions that lead to operational efficiency and innovation.
 Learn about the ground-breaking research from the SDEIS faculty.

-Our faculty are world-class researchers who combine current theories and methods with hands-on learning and real-world projects in their courses.
+Our faculty are elite researchers who combine current theories and methods with hands-on learning and projects in their courses.
 They publish articles in top academic journals, write textbooks, and are entrepreneurs, resulting in a well-rounded education from theoretical and real-world perspectives.

 Stephenson Entrepreneurship Institute